 Budget Update

-The CFO reported that Comptroller Lembo has been quoted in the press as saying that the current year’s budget could, possibly, balance.
+CFO Casamento reported that Comptroller Lembo has been quoted in the press as raising concerns about the budget, however, stopping short of declaring a deficit.
 She indicated that the budget cycle is still in progress and that we will learn more in the coming weeks.
 As of today, no deficit for this fiscal year has been declared.
-She further indicated that CCSU was still in the process of evaluating current, actual enrollment and that the $2,7M reduction passed on to departments was based on data available on 9/7/16 and that the University is continuing to evaluate decreases in headcount which could negatively impact this year’s operating budget.
-Having found a few “gems,” the CFO is hopeful that no further budget cuts will be necessary.
+She further indicated that CCSU was still in the process of evaluating current, actual enrollment and that the $2,7M reduction passed on to departments was based on data available on 9/7/16 and that the University is continuing to evaluate decreases in headcount which have an additional negative impact on this year’s operating budget and looking for ways to mitigate the impact of the additional shortfall.
+Having found a few “gems,” the CFO is hopeful that no further budget cuts will be necessary in the short term absent a state recission.

 The CFO provided a high-level overview of how the University’s budget is derived (see attachment.)
-In reviewing the document with the committee, she explained that the University’s State allocation is a factor of three things: (1) a fixed sum of $6.5M given to each of the universities to account for similar fixed expenses; (2) individual line items earmarked by the legislature for specific campuses, and (3) a calculation based on full-time FTE (which does not take Winter or Summer session or part-time students into consideration.)
+In reviewing the document with the committee, she explained that the University’s State allocation of the CSU Appropriation is a comprised of three components: (1) a fixed sum of $6.5M given to each of the universities to account for similar fixed expenses; (2) individual line items earmarked by the legislature for specific campuses, and (3) a calculation based on full-time FTE (which does not take Winter or Summer session or part-time students into consideration.)
 Y. Kirby noted that the calculation of (3) above is consistent with federal guidelines (e.g., FTE is the total number of credits taken by full-time students, divided by 15 credits for an undergraduate and 12 credits for graduate students.)
-The CFO indicated that all of the cuts that the University has sustained have been felt in the FTE line.
+The CFO indicated that all of the cuts to the CSU appropriation from SFY 2009 through SFY 2014 have been implemented in the FTE line, which has an unfavorable impact on CCSU and SCSU.
+There have been several occasions whereby the CSU CFOs and System Office have evaluated and discussed potential changes to the allocation model, however, the only changes since 2009 occurred for the SFY 2015 with the movement to the 3 year rolling average and the allocation of rescissions are now based on the full value of the model rather than just the FTE component.
 She further indicated that she is constantly evaluating how we fare using the current “rules of engagement.”
-She noted that we have benefited from the three-year rolling average and that while our enrollment numbers are down now, they will not have an impact on the FTE component of our State funding until FY18.
+She noted that we have benefited from the three-year rolling average in FY 2017 and that while our enrollment numbers are down now, they will not have an impact on the FTE component of our State funding until FY18.

-Finally, the CFO discussed how Winter and Summer sessions are seen as “profit-centers” by us and the other three four-year universities.
+Finally, the CFO discussed how winter and Summer sessions are seen as “profit-centers” by CCSU and assumes that the other universities also use the revenue generated in these sessions to help subsidize the operating costs in the fall and spring.
 C. Lovitt stated that he wanted to clarify the misinformation on campus related to the “break-even” point of a Summer class.
 He indicated that it is not a question as to whether or not a particular class breaks even but, instead whether the session (e.g., Summer or Winter) yields the revenue that was projected in the spending plan for the given year (which is a function of historical data.)
-The projected shortfall this year in the part-time budget is expected to be $250K.
+The annual spending plan includes an extension revenue estimate, which is largely computed based on historical experience coupled with the tuition increases.
+The projected extension revenue shortfall for SFY 2017 is currently estimated at $250K.

 Election of a Vice-Chair